 dog listener norfolk

-It was thirteen years ago that I first picked up a copy of Jan Fennell’s revolutionary book ‘The Dog Listener’ and discovered that, even though I had grown-up with dogs (and horses) and believed I understood them, things were not, in fact, quite as they seemed!
+It was seventeen years ago that I first picked up a copy of Jan Fennell’s revolutionary book ‘The Dog Listener’ and discovered that, even though I had grown-up with dogs (and horses) and believed I understood them things were not in fact, quite as they seemed!

-Fortunately for me, Jan’s books – ‘The Dog Listener’ and ‘The Practical Dog Listener’, were able to reassure me that Eli had not turned into a bad-tempered, aggressive dog, and over the following days and weeks – through a process of understanding and communication – I was able to guide him away from the use of aggressive behaviour.
+Fortunately for me, Jan’s books ‘The Dog Listener’ and ‘The Practical Dog Listener’ were able to reassure me that Eli had not turned into a bad-tempered and aggressive dog, and over the following days and weeks through a process of understanding and communication, I was able to guide him away from the use of aggressive behaviour.

-Many other things improved too, possibly the most significant of which, was Eli’s recall.
-Although his recall wasn’t bad, it could be a different matter if a hare or rabbit appeared under his nose.
-No matter how much I shouted and yelled he would not come back, it was as if he couldn’t hear me!
-I’d tried walking in the opposite direction (like you’re told to do) but he didn’t seem to care and would not return until the hare had disappeared!
+Many other things improved too, possibly the most significant of which was Eli’s recall.
+Although his recall wasn’t bad it could be a different matter if a hare or rabbit appeared under his nose.
+No matter how much I shouted and yelled he would not come back – it was as if he couldn’t hear me!
+I tried walking in the opposite direction (like you’re told to do) but he didn’t seem to care and would not return until the fleeing creature had been chased into the far distance!

-Almost overnight this changed, and to this day – thirteen years on – if a hare, rabbit, pheasant or any other startled creature makes off across the fields in front of him, Eli will look at it with interest but then carry on with me.
-I didn’t have to train Eli not to chase hares, it was just one of the many positive side effects of Dog Listening!
+Almost overnight this changed and for the rest of his life, if a hare, rabbit, pheasant or any other startled creature made off across the fields in front of him, Eli would look with interest but then carry on with me.
+I didn’t have to train Eli not to chase hares it was just one of the many positive side effects of Dog Listening! 🙂

 What is Dog Listening?